-When you are looking for legal information services, you want to get a strong return on your investment.
+When you are looking for legal information resources, you want to get a strong return on your investment.
 In difficult times, you want to reduce costs, but you don’t want to sacrifice quality for the bottom line.
 It is important to get the information you need, but at a cost that makes the most sense for your business and your clients.

-What are legal information services?
+What are legal information resources?

-The risks of free information services
+The risks of free legal information resources

 There is only one consistent benefit to free legal information: the lack of a cost.
 That benefit, however, can be far outweighed by the potential risk to your clients and your business.

 Many providers of free legal information lack the resources to ensure information is up to date.
-They also lack to depth and breadth of information, which means that you may need to waste time using several free services to get all of the information you need.
+They also lack depth and breadth of information, which means that you may need to waste time using several free services to get all of the information you need.

 When reviewing free providers of legal information, take a close look at where they get their information, how often it is updated, and who is updating the material.
 You want to ensure that the information you are using is accurate, so you do not put your clients or your practice at risk.

-The benefits of paid legal information services
+The benefits of paid legal information resources

 While every paid provider has unique features and benefits, there are some key benefits you should look for and expect.
 These include:

-- Faster research: Not all search bars are created equal.
+Not all search bars are created equal.
 Free services often have difficult-to-use search functionality.
 Paid providers have the resources to invest in a quality search experience that can help you find information quickly.
 This can save you time doing research.